juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 Getting started with NVIDIA Jetson TK1 ► https://developer.download.nvidia.com/embedded/jetson/TK1/docs/2_GetStart/Jeston_TK1_User_Guide.pdf
 Jetson TK1 Development Pack 1.2 ► https://developer.nvidia.com/jetson-tk1-development-pack-1_2

+After making many tests, Jetson TK1 will not be the board for this project because is very old and is not supported more by NVIDIA, also many newest libraries are incompatible.

 Working local with ROS following this tutorial to install: https://www.stereolabs.com/blog/ros-and-nvidia-jetson-xavier-nx/